datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-For example, suppose you have a dataframe containing three columns. and you want to select two columns...
+For example, suppose you have a dataframe containing three columns. and you want to select only two columns...

 ---